AndyLeAI/Neon_Bubble_shooter/README.md

 ## English

 ### Overview
 Bobble Pop — Neon Orbit Edition is a rebuilt Bubble Shooter game made with pure HTML5 Canvas.
-It runs independently and does not require LittleJS or any external template folder.
+It runs independently  any external template folder.

 ### How to Run
 1. Open the `BobblePop_Neon` folder.